Curriculum - Diagnostic Radiology Residency

 Radiology residents have night call duty and remain in the hospital overnight, with 24-hour in-house attending oversight.
 Independent resident in-house call begins in July of the second year, with an average of five 2-week blocks.
 Weekends are covered on a rotating basis.
 A second resident covering angiography and special procedures also remains in the hospital overnight.
 Call residents are relieved of duty the following work day.
 Faculty and fellows also maintain call schedules in general radiology, special procedure areas, and nuclear medicine.
 The total working hours for residency, resident call, and authorized moonlighting are not allowed to exceed 80 working hours per week.
 Unauthorized moonlighting is prohibited.

 Two daily resident conferences are held, one at 7:30 am and the other at 12:30 pm.
 The morning conference is dedicated to didactic lectures given by the subspecialty faculty.
 During the first month of the academic year, faculty members give introductory lectures targeted to the first year residents.
 Later on, the lectures are organized around a core resident learning curriculum.
 The format of the daily 12:30 pm conferences is varied but, in general, is more focused on case-based conferences, with some presentations by faculty and others by residents.
 Discussion of unknown cases by residents is emphasized.
-At the end of the academic year, the noon lectures are focused on pre call preparation for the rising second year residents before they start taking in house call.
-A total of 12 Departmental grand rounds are held between August and June, featuring presentations by nationally prominent clinicians and scientists in our visiting professor grand rounds program.
+For a period before the administration of the American Board of Radiology Core Exam, conferences are focused on board preparation.
+At the end of the academic year, conferences are focused on pre call preparation for the rising second year residents before they start taking in house call.
+There is a robust departmental grand rounds program, featuring presentations by nationally prominent clinicians and scientists.

 Weekly interdepartmental conferences are held in each of the imaging subspecialties, allowing resident attendance when rotating through the corresponding subspecialty.

-Special conferences in the Department of Radiology include Journal Conference, Quality Academy, Economics Academy, and Research Academy, among others.
-Our monthly Journal Conference (journal club) is moderated by Dr. William Olmsted, who served for 22 years as the Editor of RadioGraphics, the most prestigious journal in the field of radiology dedicated to publishing peer-reviewed educational material.
-Quality Academy every other month is dedicated to presentation and discussion of quality methodologies and quality initiatives within the department and throughout the medical center.
-Economics Academy every other month utilizes our outstanding staff and administrative resources to present timely information on economic issues.
-Research Academy every other month is one part of our Enhanced Research Experience Program designed to facilitate resident research
+Special conferences in the Department of Radiology include Journal Academy, Quality Academy, Economics Academy, Education Academy, Research Academy, Informatics Academy, and Wellness Academy, among others.
+Our Journal Academy (journal club) is moderated by Dr. William Olmsted, who served for 22 years as the Editor of RadioGraphics, the journal of the Radiological Society of North America dedicated to publishing peer-reviewed educational material.
+Quality Academy is dedicated to presentation and discussion of quality methodologies and quality initiatives within the department and throughout the medical center.
+Economics Academy and Education Academy utilize our outstanding staff and administrative resources to present timely information on economic issues and education issues, including Faculty Development.
+Research Academy is one part of our Enhanced Research Experience Program designed to facilitate resident research, and Informatics Academy takes advantage of multiple world-renowned informatics experts on our faculty.
+Wellness Academy, coordinated by resident wellness “champions” with faculty oversight, addresses timely wellness issues and includes fun activities for the residents.

 Residents are evaluated by the faculty at the end of each rotation.
 A compilation of these evaluations is supplied to the residents during personal semiannual meetings with the program director.
 Residents are required to take the American College of Radiology In-Training Exam yearly.
 Anonymous written evaluation of the program and the faculty is solicited from the residents semiannually